 If you fail to provide these documents, the auditor can subpoena U.S. banks, credit card companies, and crypto exchanges for every record they have.
 If you are uncooperative, it will prevent you from getting heard during any appeal.

 If you are under audit, do not fabricate or backdate any documents you give to the IRS.
 If discovered, it could convert your case into a criminal fraud case.

 After the auditor receives these documents, the auditor will request an interview with the taxpayer.
 Your representative should handle this interview without the taxpayer present.
 Your representative should thoroughly know your financial and personal life before the interview.

-Auditors always to a bank deposit analysis.
+Auditors always do a bank deposit analysis.
 They list all the deposits in all your bank and brokerage accounts.
-They eliminate the re-deposits, which is when funds are transferred from one of your accounts to another.
+They eliminate the re-deposits, which are when funds are transferred from one of your accounts to another.
 The remaining deposits are considered income unless you can prove otherwise.
 To this amount, they add any credit card or loan payments not made from one of your accounts.